felicityblueish/felicityblueish/README.md

 Share your [feedback](https://aptifolio.com/#feedback) via the link attached.

-**Pro Tip**: Take your time to interact with the dashboard to unlock its full capabilities for a top-tier and portfolio website.
+**Pro Tip**: Take your time to interact with the dashboard to unlock its full capabilities for a top-tier and unique portfolio website.

 <hr>